ChapelR/custom-macros-for-sugarcube-2/readme.md

 * 'all' keyword: the keyword `all`.

 **Explanation**:
 The `<<deleteconsumables>>` macro deletes the definitions of the consumables provided to it.
 These definitions cannot be recovered.
-If the `all` keyword is used instead, all consumable definitions will be deleted.  **NOTE**: This literally deletes the definitions--it does not just remove them from the inventory.
+If the `all` keyword is used instead, all consumable definitions will be deleted.  **NOTE**: This literally deletes the definitions--it does not just remove consumables from the inventory.
 The definitions set up by the `<<newconsumable>>` macro are gone and forgotten.
 You probably won't ever need to use this macro.
 (If you need to adjust a consumable definition, overwrite it with `<<newconsumable>>`.)

 **Examples**:
 ```